typelevel/cats-effect/docs/typeclasses.md

 The primary differences between self-cancellation and `raiseError` are two-fold.
 First, `uncancelable` suppresses `canceled` within its body (unless `poll`ed!), turning it into something equivalent to just `().pure[F]`.
 There is no analogue for this kind of functionality with errors.
 Second, if you sequence an error with `raiseError`, it's always possible to use `attempt` or `handleError` to *handle* the error and resume normal execution.
 No such functionality is available for cancellation.

-In other words, cancellation is *final*.
-It can be observed, but it cannot be *prevented*.
+In other words, cancellation is effective; it cannot be undone.
+It can be suppressed, but once it is observed, it must be respected by the canceled fiber.
 This feature is exceptionally important for ensuring deterministic evaluation and avoiding deadlocks.

 Self-cancellation is intended for use-cases such as [supervisor nets](https://erlang.org/doc/man/supervisor.html) and other complex constructs which require the ability to manipulate their own evaluation in this fashion.
 It isn't something that will be found often in application code.